heathmann/randomdivers/README.md

 ## Thank you for playing Randomdivers!

-All due credit to the fantastic and hard working folks at Arrowhead Studios for making and maintaing this wonderful game.
+All due credit to the fantastic and hard working folks at Arrowhead Studios for making and maintaining this wonderful game.
 If you have enjoyed playing Randomdivers and would like to throw a tip my way, please do.
 And tip or not, I appreciate you for taking the time to try Randomdivers :)

 https://ko-fi.com/heathmann